-Now aged 23, Rejjie Snow, real name Alex Anyaegbunam, has a steady rap career that’s becoming firmer with every track he releases.
+Now, at age 23, Rejjie Snow—born Alex Anyaegbunam—has a steady rap career that’s becoming firmer with every track he releases.
 300 Entertainment—home to the likes of Migos, Young Thug, and Fetty Wap—saw something in young Rej when they signed him to a “great deal” last year.
 He tells me, “I feel at home there.
 I still have creative freedom, and that’s important to me.”
 2017 has already been a great one for rap offerings, and Rejjie Snow plans to add to that with the release of his debut album, Dear Annie.
 “I’m nervous about releasing it,” he says, “but I think I’m about ready now.”

 “People think certain accolades or achievements are success, but I see it in a different way.”

-What was it like for you growing up young and black in Ireland?
+COMPLEX: What was it like for you growing up black in Ireland?

-The black community there isn’t the largest so, with that, did you ever face any sort of racism?
+The black community there isn’t the largest so, with that, did you ever face any racism?

 Nah, not even.
 You go to America and it’s all got a segregated feel; the system, basically.
 Where I’m from, it doesn’t really feel like that.
 It was more just ignorance, and not knowing certain cultural things.
 I look back now and I’m like, “Damn!
 Certain things that I experienced were a bit different, a bit wild.”

-I’ve heard music from the Irish rap scene, here and there, over the years.
-But no-one has taken it as far as you have: internationally.
+I’ve come across music from the Irish rap scene, here and there, over the years.
+But no one has taken it as far as you have: internationally.
 Did you come up in that scene or were you always looking outwardly?